 - Second or subsequent buyer: If you’re looking to move home or buy another property, you’ll need a 20% deposit.

-- Buy to let buyer: If you’re buying an investment property to rent out, you’ll need a 30% deposit.
+- Buy to let investor: If you’re buying an investment property to rent out, you’ll need a 30% deposit.

 Find out more about how mortgage deposits work and get tips to help you save for a deposit.

 There are different types of mortgage that suit different circumstances, for example, you may be a first time buyer, switcher or investment buyer.

 This affects how the loan is paid back and whether you’ll need a separate plan to pay off the mortgage balance.

 - Repayment mortgage: Pay the mortgage and interest each month so your balance is zero at the end of the term.